JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_quickstart.rst

     - If you do not have a NERSC account yet, please get one by writing to consult@NERSC.gov

-2) get a JAWS token from JAWS admin jlfroula@lbl.gov
+2) get a JAWS token from JAWS admin jaws-support@lbl.gov

 3) get an account at globus.org